Created by CK-12 Foundation/Adapted by Christine Miller

 As shown in Figure 14.3.2, the wall of the heart is made up of three layers, called the endocardium, myocardium, and pericardium.

-• The is the middle and thickest layer of the heart wall.
-It consists of surrounded by a framework of collagen.
+- The myocardium is the middle and thickest layer of the heart wall.
+It consists of cardiac muscle surrounded by a framework of collagen.
 There are two types of cardiac muscle cells in the myocardium: cardiomyocytes — which have the ability to contract easily — and pacemaker cells, which conduct electrical impulses that cause the cardiomyocytes to contract.
 About 99 per cent of cardiac muscle cells are cardiomyocytes, and the remaining one per cent is pacemaker cells.
 The myocardium is supplied with blood vessels and nerve fibres via the pericardium.

 Heart Chambers